Construction

 Active

 Design continues.
-Construction of the new pump station is anticipated to begin in March of 2025 and take up to a year and a half to complete.
+Construction of the new pump station is anticipated to begin in 2027 and take two years to complete.

 SW Market-Madison Sewer Project